harishsg99/Scoop/README.md

 # Scoop-lang
-## A simple general purpose programming language, We builing using node js and python3
+## A simple general purpose programming language, We are building using node js and python3